-Reduction and removing of subsidies for renewables and expiration of the contracts signed under feed-in tariff schemes between 2000 and 2010 in Europe is one of the most important drivers for the corporate PPAs structures, and subsidy-free projects are starting to come to the market.
+Reduction and removal of subsidies for renewables and expiration of the contracts signed under feed-in tariff schemes between 2000 and 2010 in Europe is one of the most important drivers for the corporate PPAs structures, and subsidy-free projects are starting to come to the market.
 In the UK, the government has been cutting back support schemes for onshore renewables.
 In Ireland, the current renewable support schemes are now closed to new entrants.

 Government support through attractive legal and regulatory framework and tax incentives is one of the best drivers for corporate renewable PPAs in Europe, reveals the recently published study ’Europe Corporate Renewable PPA Market Report 2018 ÷ 2027’.
-Norway, Sweden, the Netherlands, Denmark, the UK, Spain and some other countries are a good example how the combination between government support and favorable local conditions may drive the corporate renewable PPA market.
+Norway, Sweden, the Netherlands, Denmark, the UK, Spain and some other countries are a good example of how the combination between government support and favourable local conditions may drive the corporate renewable PPA market.

 Key Market Players

 Norwegian aluminium company Norsk Hydro has signed a long-term Power Purchase Agreement (PPA) with the Green Investment Group.
 With a duration of 29 years, this is the world’s longest wind power purchase agreement.
 The Green Investment Group (GIG) has put forward €270 million to develop the 235 MW project in the Swedish town of Överturingen.
 It will own 100% of the project equity.
 The wind farm will consist of 56 Siemens Gamesa turbines, each with a capacity of 4.2 MW.
-This project shows how Green Investment Group successfully uses a new investment model: developing new wind power projects together with companies who want to buy the project’s entire energy output directly.
-Green Investment Group now has a total of 1.5 GW of PPA-backed renewable energy projects across Europe, the US and Australia.
+This project shows how the Green Investment Group successfully uses a new investment model: developing new wind power projects together with companies who want to buy the project’s entire energy output directly.
+Green Investment Group now has 1.5 GW of PPA-backed renewable energy projects across Europe, the US and Australia.

 Four companies—AkzoNobel, DSM, Google, and Philips—have formed a unique partnership to jointly negotiate power purchase agreements (PPAs) with wind projects in the Netherlands.
 Known as the “Dutch wind consortium,” this group executed its first PPA in October 2016, enabling the construction of the 102 MW Krammer Wind Park project.
 The consortium signed a second PPA in December 2016, which will lead to the construction of the 34 MW Bouwdokken Wind Park project.
 The consortium represents a potentially replicable model for multiple renewable buyers to aggregate their electricity demand under a single PPA deal.

-Industry analysts of Renewable Market Watch™ used a complex array of research sources to better understand the role of corporate renewable PPAs and their application in European countries under different local regulations.
+Industry analysts of Renewable Market Watch™ used a complex array of research sources to understand better the role of corporate renewable PPAs and their application in European countries under different local regulations.
 We concluded that corporate purchasing of renewable energy is key for the EU to meet its 2030 and 2050 climate objectives.

 Progress towards addressing the regulatory obstacles, which currently limit the attractiveness and the role of PPAs should be reported on in the 10-year plans mandated by the draft Governance Regulation under the European ‘Clean Energy Package’.
 Corporate PPAs are a suitable instrument to address offtake risk for developers and financing parties and therefore can significantly help to increase and accelerate the deployment of renewables.